TonichaB/cleaning-blog/README.md

 ## Overview

 Cleaning Together blog is a community driven platform where cleaning enthusiasts and professionals alike can share tips, tricks and experiences.
 The blog aims to foster a supportive environment for people interested in cleaning, providing a space for sharing valuable content and engaging with others through blog posts and likes.
 The target audience is both cleaning professionals and homemakers.
-Users can view blog posts, and after logging into an account they can also interact by liking or commenting on the posts.
+Users can view blog posts, and after logging into an account they can also interact by liking or commenting on the posts.<br>

+You can access the live site [here!]()

 ## UX